PiyushSharma406/Challenges/Challenge3/Readme.md

 First things first - Why Node?
 ===============================
     Node is just a javascript code that doesn't have stringly typed data structures, which makes it hard and every fucntion input needs to be validated befofe doing any compute on it.
-I found it challenging to ensure that all the edge cases are covered during the input validation
+I found it challenging to ensure that all the edge cases are covered during the input validation.

 Approach
 ====================